 “I just feel that our kids are impressionable at that age, and we should keep the parents informed.
 I say resign or repent.”

-Cheryl Duffus, a parent of two boys who attended Buena Vista Middle School, said she has complained to the administration multiple times about how one of the teachers had pushed LGBTQ activism to “unacceptable” levels.
+Cheryl Duffus, a parent of two boys who attended Buena Vista Middle School, said she has complained to the administration multiple times about how one of the teachers had pushed LGBT activism to “unacceptable” levels.